|

 N. H. FACKRELL,

-The prefabricated buildings around the perimeter were not there originally - they were erected during the war for the serving of school meals.
 At first pupils (and staff) either went home for meals of brought sandwiches.
 On opening, pupils and staff were transferred from the Senior Departments of old-established schools in the central, western and north-western areas of the town, including Arpley Street, Silver Street, St Anne's Hamilton Street (my first school), St Barnabas and Heathside.
 These schools were often overcrowded and badly lit and ventilated.
 Often a coke fire stove stood in the centre of the classroom provided the heating.
 The colour scheme was a choice of two: all upper walls were painted calf and the lower half was painted either dark green or brown.
 Those schools remained as Junior schools.

-The pupils on entry were divided into four streams, named A, B, C and D for convenience.
 The A and B were parallel academically, with the A being a commercial basis, and the B a Technical basis.
 Both took the basic subjects: English, Maths, Geography, History, etc. The A stream also took French, Bookkeeping, etc and the B stream took more practical Science, Technical Drawing, etc. The C and D streams spent more time on basic Maths and English and Rural and Practical Science.
 Which stream would be best for you if you wanted to be a Book-keeper at a Science lab?
 Just a thought!
 Pupils were placed in their respective stream according to the result of an examination on entry (that was before the 11+ came in, by the way).

 Sport was also a big part of the school's activities, especially football and cricket.
 An entry in the log book of 2 April, 1934, records that Bewsey won the P.W.V.
 Cup at the Peninsular Barracks.
 The winning team were treated to a hot pot supper at Atkins Café on Bridge Street.